 There is a smaller variety available if you don’t have space for a large shrub.
 Euonymus alatus ‘Compactus’ grows to a height and spread of 9-11 feet.
 Both of these shrubs like to be planted in full sun or part shade, preferring well-drained soil, while tolerating a range to different soil types.
 This shrub produces red berries that birds will enjoy in the fall.

-The Oakleaf Hydrangea is a wonderful shrub to plant in Pacific Northwest landscapes.
+The Oakleaf Hydrangea is a wonderful shrub to bring fall color to Pacific Northwest landscapes.
 There are many cultivars available in various sizes – you can be sure to find one to suit your garden.

 Hydrangea quercifolia works well in woodland landscapes and doesn’t look as formal as the other Hydrangea species.
 The leaves are large and have a lobed shape, similar to that of many oak leaves.